hydraulic-institute/edb/source/03_fluid-flow-III/05_fr-loss-ps.md

 =+=

-This will be a conservative estimate, as the actual friction loss curve for pulp suspensions under these conditions will be below the water curve.
+This will be a conservative estimate, as the actual frictional loss curve for pulp suspensions under these conditions will be below the water curve.

 ## References